Louis A. Coolidge

 Louis Arthur Coolidge (October 8, 1861 – May 31, 1925) was an American journalist and Treasury official.

 Early life

 Coolidge was born on October 8, 1861, in Natick, Massachusetts.
 He was a son of William Leander Coolidge and Sarah Isabella (née Washburn) Coolidge.

-His paternal grandparents were Timothy Coolidge and Louly Ann (née Howe) Coolidge.
+His paternal grandparents were Timothy Coolidge and Lowly Ann (née Howe) Coolidge.
 His father was a nephew of U.S. Senator and Vice President Henry Wilson and served as the executor of Wilson's estate.